magemello/gulp-license-check/readme.md

 # gulp-license-check [![Build Status](https://travis-ci.org/magemello/gulp-license-check.svg?branch=master)](https://travis-ci.org/magemello/gulp-license-check)

-> gulp-license-check is a Gulp extension to check the presence of a specific header in all the files of a project, and give to you a log of all the files where the header is missing.
+> gulp-license-check is a Gulp extension to check the presence of a specific header in all the files of a project.
+The plugin give to you a log of all the files where the header is missing.
 Never miss again a license header in a file.

 ## Install